parmendra05/kafka-basics/README.md

 ### Note :
 <p>To working with windows terminal use '\' backward slash <br>
- To work with gibash terminal use '/' forward slash for directory.
+ To work with gitbash terminal use '/' forward slash for directory.
  </p>